demented20/Data_Structures/README.md

 vec = vector_push(vec, 20);
 ```

-Forgetting to reassign is the most common source of bugs when using this library.
+⚠️Forgetting to reassign is the most common source of bugs when using this library.

 ## Library Structure